Creative Blog Resources

 Building an email list is one of the most valuable parts of blogging if you want to grow your blog and earn an income with your Craft Blog.
 I’ve learned so much from my 2 favorite bloggers, Melyssa Griffin and Allison Marshall .
 Both of them have free and paid online courses to help you build your blog/brand and email list.

-I’ve grown my email list to over 900 subscribers in the last 4 months by listening to these ladies.
+I’ve grown my email list to over 9,000 subscribers in the last couple of years by listening to these ladies.
 I created a free Beginner Copic E-Course and automated a 3 day course through Convertkit and my email subscribers is growing every single day!
-As of right now I am only sending out one newsletter a month and it’s sort of run down of what I’ve been posting on my blog.
 Another opt in freebie I have for my email subscribers is access to a FREE Digital Library.
 Here I offer my readers digital stamps and papers they can download and use for their card making and coloring needs.
 These opt in freebies add valuable content to your Craft Blog that your email subscribers will keep on coming back to access your goods!

 Sign up with Convertkit and start building your email list right away, if you want to or plan on earning an income from your blog.